zachvalenta/jvns.ca/content/post/2017-04-16-making-small-culture-changes.markdown

-I just googled ("what to expect stripe") and found out that today we publish 6 different "what to expect" documents for different jobs, and that there have been a lot of changes to the original document to keep it up to date as our interview process has changed.
+I just googled ("what to expect stripe") and found out that today we publish 6 different "what to expect" documents for different jobs, and that there have been a lot of changes to the original document to improve it / keep it up to date as our interview process has changed.
 So cool!!

 ### a more welcoming job description